rollingQP/SwitchGPUforMac/README.md

 It's only been tested on MacBook Pro (16 inches，2019).

-There are three ways to use the program.
+There are four ways to use the program.

 ### Shell Script